GregRos/doddle/README.md

 -   The logic of each operator is identical to its sync counterpart, enabling code reuse.
 -   It results in legible stack traces and debuggable code.

-It does mean that `aseq` can’t be used for concurrent processing, like sending a bunch of requests at the same time.

-That functionality is saved for a future out-of-order, highly concurrent version of `aseq` that’s currently in the works.
+That does mean that `aseq` can’t be used for concurrent processing.
+That functionality is saved for a future out-of-order, highly concurrent version of `aseq` that's currently in the works.

-It will have similar operators, minus the ordering, and come with very different logic that probably won’t be as friendly.